bozakov/Twik/README.md

 ```

-Private keys is stored in ~/.twik.conf you need change it to match with chrome extension and android app:
+Private keys are stored in `~/.twik.conf` you need change it to match with chrome extension or android app:

 ```
 [Personal]